22388o/brollup/src/txo/readme.md

                                      └─────────────────────┘

                         Pool Transaction
-The transactional structure of the Bitcoin Virtual Machine consists of 10 types of transaction outputs (TXOs).
-Four of these output types are contained directly, while five are included virtually in a special transaction called `Pool Transaction`.
-The Bitcoin Virtual Machine advances the rollup state by chaining `Pool Transactions` at regular intervals.
+The transactional structure of the Bitcoin Virtual Machine consists of ten types of transaction outputs (TXOs).
+Five of these TXO types are bare, meaning they are literal UTXOs that consume on-chain footprint, while the other five are virtual, meaning they are committed but yet to be revealed.

+The Bitcoin Virtual Machine advances the rollup state by chaining a special transaction called `Pool Transactions` at regular intervals.
+Four of these output types are contained *barely*, while five are included *virtually* in a `Pool Transaction`.
 | TXO Type               | Kind    |  Spending Condition                                       |
 |:-----------------------|:--------|:----------------------------------------------------------|
 | Lift 🛗                | Bare    | `(Self + Operator) or (Self after 1 month)`               |